JeroenBL/jeroenbl.github.io/_posts/2023-03-10-error-handling.markdown

 }
 {% endhighlight %}

-In the code block above, executes the following steps:
+In this code block, we will execute the following steps:

 1. Define a hashtable called `splatParams`.
 The keys of the hash table represent the properties of the `Invoke-RestMethod` cmdlet.